HomeSpan/HomeSpan/docs/Pixels.md

   * if the *temp* specified is outside the range of the warm-white and cool-white temperatures, it will be automatically reset to match either the warm-white or cool-white temperature to prevent an out-of-bounds error
   * returns a **Color** object
   * example: `myColor.CCT(4000,100,3000,6500)` sets myColor to a CCT-equivalent of 4000K with 100% brightness by interpolating the user-specified temperatures of the warm-white (3000K) and cool-white (6500K) LEDs.
 Note the result of this calculation is equivalent to `myColor.WC(183,72)`
   * example: `myColor.CCT(4000,25,3000,6500)` sets myColor to a CCT-equivalent of 4000K with 25% brightness by interpolating the user-specified temperatures of the warm-white (3000K) and cool-white (6500K) LEDs, and then scaling these values by a factor of 25%.
-Note the result of this calculation is equivalent to `myColor.WC(45,18)`
+The result of this calculation is equivalent to `myColor.WC(45,18)`

 Note both methods above return the completed **Color** object itself and can thus be used wherever a **Color** object is required:  For example: `Pixel p(5); Pixel::Color myColor; p.set(myColor.RGB(255,215,0))` sets the color of a single pixel device attached to pin 5 to bright gold.